What is a Simile?

-Like other uses of simile, this example of simile functions as a visual example.
+Like other uses of simile, this example of functions to help readers visualize the situation.”

 • 1 Thessalonians 5:2

-The day of the Lord, the day of reckoning, or judgement day, will come “like a thief in the night,” that is, unexpectedly and at a time that no one is or can ever be aware of.
+The day of the Lord, the day of reckoning, or judgement day, will come “like a thief in the night,” that is to say, unexpectedly, and at a time that no one is or can ever be aware of.